 The Program on International Communications Regulation and Policy coordinates courses and seminars on various issues in the field of international communications.
 For example, the Program will offer the following courses:

-- A semester course for JD and LL.M. students at WCL.
+A fall 2015 academic credit semester course for JD and LL.M. students at WCL.

 From left to right: Dean Claudio Grossman, WCL; Dr. Renata Brazil David, ITSO Director of Legal Affairs